a-oxide/blog/content/categories/Projects/_index.md

 ---
-title: In-Progress
+title: Projects
-description: A collection of all unfinished projects
+description: A collection of all in-progress or completed projects
 image: cover.png

 # Badge style